T5750/framework-repositories/doc/source/spring/aop/cglib.md

 ```
 The `FixedValue` is a callback interface that simply returns the value from the proxied method.
 Executing `sayHello()` method on a proxy returned a value specified in a proxy method.

+The anonymous subclass of `FixedValue` would become hardly referenced from the enhanced `SampleClass` such that neither the anonymous `FixedValue` instance or the class holding the `@Test` method would ever be garbage collected.
+This can introduce nasty memory leaks in your applications.
+Therefore, do not use non-`static` inner classes with cglib.

-## Returning Value Depending on a Method Signature
+### Returning Value Depending on a Method Signature
 The first version of our proxy has some drawbacks because we are not able to decide which method a proxy should intercept, and which method should be invoked from a superclass.
 We can use a `MethodInterceptor` interface to intercept all calls to the proxy and decide if want to make a specific call or execute a method from a superclass:
 ```
 Enhancer enhancer = new Enhancer();